Cannabis enthusiast and student of the art of solventless extraction

 An even better way to use the paper towel method is to fold a sheet of paper towel in half, then half again, to create a long, multilayered strip of paper towel.
 Soak one half of the strip with clean water and place that half inside of the glass jar containing flowers.
 Leave the dry half of the strip on the outside of the jar, and seal the lid.
 For added humidity control, you can place lettuce or pieces of bread on the inside of the jar to accompany the paper towel method, although it’s not needed.

-The paper towel method is our preferred method of rehydration when some extra moisture content is needed to bring super dry flowers into the right condition for pressing.
+The hydro stone method is our preferred method of rehydration when some extra moisture content is needed to bring super dry flowers into the right condition for pressing.

 The best cure is prevention, but there will be times when rehydration is in order.
 Remember to purchase a reliable digital hygrometer to make sure you’re achieving the ideal moisture range for pressing rosin.
 Add only the minimum amount of moisture needed to land in that prime range of 55-65%.